pgjdbc/pgjdbc/docs/content/documentation/use.md

 * **`host`** = The host name of the server.
 Defaults to `localhost` .
 To specify an IPv6 address your must enclose the `host` parameter with square brackets, for example: `jdbc:postgresql://[::1]:5740/accounting`

 * **`port`** = The port number the server is listening on.
-Defaults to the PostgreSQL™ standard port number (5432).
+Defaults to the PostgreSQL® standard port number (5432).

 * **`database`** = The database name.
-The default is to connect to a database with the same name as the user name.
+The default is to connect to a database with the same name as the user name used to connect to the server.

 To connect, you need to get a `Connection` instance from JDBC.
 To do this, you use the `DriverManager.getConnection()` method:
  `Connection db = DriverManager.getConnection(url, username, password)`

 ### Connection Parameters

-In addition to the standard connection parameters the driver supports a number of additional properties which can be used to specify additional driver behaviour specific to PostgreSQL™.
+In addition to the standard connection parameters the driver supports a number of additional properties which can be used to specify additional driver behaviour specific to PostgreSQL®.
 These properties may be specified in either the connection
 URL or an additional `Properties` object parameter to `DriverManager.getConnection` .
 The following examples illustrate the use of both methods to establish a SSL connection.

 If a property is specified both in URL and in `Properties` object, the value from `Properties` object is ignored.